Diamante-Smith/osticket-prereqs/README.md

 <br>

-- If we click on the "View" Role
+- If we click on the "View" Role -> Then click on "permissions" -> You will notice this role doesn't have anything checkmarked

+- But go back to "roles" -> Click on the "Expanded Access" role -> Click on

+'permission' only certain things are checked